Clients: Health Equity

 Bailit Health has assisted over 150 clients since 1997 to improve methods for purchasing or regulating health and human services.
 A partial listing of these clients can be found below, as well as examples of the types of work that we have conducted for them.

-State Health and Value Strategies
+State Health and Value Strategies (SHVS), a grantee of the Robert Wood Johnson Foundation

 Rhode Island Executive Office of Health and Human Services